WSU-kduncan/f23cicd-Mechree/README.md

 ### Step 3: Push an Image to Your Repository

 **Pushing an Image**
-- To push an image to Docker Hub, you must first name your local image using your Docker ID and the repository name that you created.
+1. Name your local image using your Docker ID and the repository name that you created.

-- If you want to add multiple images to a repository, add a specific :<tag> to them, for example docs/base:testing.
+- To add multiple images, add a specific :<tag> to them, for example docs/base:testing.
 If it's not specified, the tag defaults to latest.

-- Name your local images using one of these methods:
+	- **Name your local images using one of these methods:**
 	* When you build them, using `docker build -t <hub-user>/<repo-name>[:<tag>]`
 	* By re-tagging the existing local image with `docker tag <existing-image> <hub-user>/<repo-name>[:<tag>]`

-	* By using `docker commit <existing-container> <hub-user>/<repo-name>[:<tag>` to commit changes.
+	* By using `docker commit <existing-container> <hub-user>/<repo-name>[:<tag>]` to commit changes.

-- Then, you can push this image to the repository designated by its name or tag:
+2. Then, you can push this image to the repository designated by its name or tag:
 	* `docker push <hub-user>/<repo-name>:<tag>`
 ### Step 4: Verify the Repository